flux-framework/flux-core/doc/man1/flux-mini.rst

 **--debug**
    Enable job debug events, primarily for debugging Flux itself.
    The specific effects of this option may change in the future.

+**--bg**
+   *(alloc only)* Do not interactively attach to the instance.
+Instead, print jobid on stdout once the instance is ready to accept jobs.
+The instance will run indefinitely until a time limit is reached, the job is canceled, or it is shutdown with ``flux shutdown JOBID`` (preferred).
+If a COMMAND is given then the job will run until COMMAND completes.
+Note that ``flux job attach JOBID`` cannot be used to interactively attach to the job (though it will print any errors or output).

 **-B, --broker-opts=OPT**
    *(batch only)* For batch jobs, pass specified options to the Flux brokers